Perturbance: Understanding Why Robots Will Have High-Order Emotions Matters to Psychology

 CogZest is for and about beautiful, passionate minds.
 So, it’s natural for me to respond to The Imitation Game.

 The film received mixed reviews.
 Many of those knowledgeable about Turing and the Enigma project were disappointed by the film’s lack of fidelity, particularly given how fascinating these subjects are in reality.
 I did not expect to see a documentary, nor something outside Hollywood’s style, so I wasn’t disappointed.
-I’ve used the divertissement’s themes as a cognitive springboard rather than a trampoline to which I frequently return for inspiration, let alone factual information.
+I’ve used the divertissement’s themes as a cognitive springboard rather than a trampoline to which I frequently return for inspiration, let alone for factual information.

 It being Valentine’s day (and given that I am nursing an R&D project dealing with romantic love), it seems appropriate to launch into the theme of intellectual loneliness, companionship and romantic love, to which The Imitation Game alluded.